Enhanced six operations and base change theorem for higher Artin stacks: Introduction

 We would also like to remark that Lurie's theory has already been used, for example, in \cite{BFN} to study quasi-coherent sheaves on certain (derived) stacks with many applications.
 This work, which studies lisse-\'{e}tale sheaves, is another manifestation of the power of Lurie's theory.
-Moreover, the $\infty$-categorical enhancement of six operations and its adic version, which is studied in the subsequent article \cite{LZ}, are necessary in certain applications of geometric/categorical method to the Langlands program, as shown in the recent work of Bezrukavnikov, Kazhdan and Varshavsky \cite{BKV}.